-When the Nevada wrote the laws regarding medicinal marijuana their focus was on ensuring patient safety.
+When the Nevada wrote the laws regarding medicinal cannabis their focus was on ensuring patient safety.
 Their solution was to mandate lab testing for all medicinal cannabis products.
 This restricted sales of cannabis products to only cultivation centers within the state – local farmers, manufactures and dispensaries.
 It makes it easy for the patient to find strains, tinctures, and concentrates by a specific brand/cultivator.

 Now why is that relevant and what does it have to do with the label?